Gordonby/azure-check-for-subscription/README.md

 ### Role Assignment

 The Azure Function needs the capability to query for subscriptions at the given scope.
-The built-in role of least priveledge here is Reader, but you may choose to create a custome role to narrow this assignment further.
+The built-in role of least privilege here is Reader, but you may choose to create a custom role to narrow this assignment further.

 ### Azure DevOps Approval Gate

-Create an Environment in Azure DevOps, adding an Azure Function Approval and completing the dialog with
+Create an Environment in Azure DevOps, adding an Azure Function Approval and completing the dialog with;

 1. Function URL
 2. Function authentication code
 3. Headers
 4. Body

 ```json
 {
 "AuthToken": "$(system.AccessToken)",